reaktoro/reaktoro-jupyter-book/installation/installation-using-conda.md

 # Installation using Conda

-Reaktoro can be easily installed using [Conda](https://conda.io/docs/), a powerfull package manager used to simplify Reaktoro's installation and the management of its external software dependencies.
+Reaktoro can be easily installed using [Conda](https://conda.io/docs/), a powerful package manager used to simplify Reaktoro's installation and the management of its external software dependencies.
 Once you install Conda, and append the necessary channels, you'll be able to install Reaktoro by just executing the following command in your terminal: